niebert/AR.js/three.js/NOTES.md

 - No stereo, you hold it in your hand, not in a head-mounted-display
 - you got a touch screen. easily clickable anywhere on the viewport. no mouseover
 - you can have headset with microphone
-- Speech API + voice recognition: you can t£alk to your phone, the phone talk back to you
+- Speech API + voice recognition: you can talk to your phone, the phone talk back to you

 # Able to go mainstream ?
 tldr; No good for mainstream public, but it is perfect to experiment today with Augmented Reality.